haider-patanwala/easyonboard/README.md

 ## Localization

-NextStep is a lightweight library and does not come with localization support.
+EasyOnboard is a lightweight library and does not come with localization support.
 However, you can easily switch between languages by supplying the `steps` array based on locale.

 ## Contributing